 A conviction for a petty disorderly person's offense generally carries a maximum possible sentence of up to 30 days in jail and or a fine of up to 500.00 dollars.
 The person may also be sentenced to pay restitution.
 N.J.S.A.
 2C:43-3(d); N.J.S.A.
 2C:43-8

-WHAT IS THE DIFFERENCE BETWEEN PLEADING TO A MILBURN TOWNSHIP, NJ ORDINANCE VIOLATION AND PLEADING TO A DISORDERLY PERSONS OFFENSE?
+WHAT IS THE DIFFERENCE BETWEEN PLEADING TO A MILLBURN TOWNSHIP, NJ ORDINANCE VIOLATION AND PLEADING TO A DISORDERLY PERSONS OFFENSE?

-Milburn Township's, N.J's Mayor and Council have enacted Ordinances and Codes.
-Ordinances have been enacted by the Milburn Township, NJ government that pertain to personal conduct in Milburn, Township NJ.
+Millburn Township's, N.J's Mayor and Council have enacted Ordinances and Codes.
+Ordinances have been enacted by the Millburn Township, NJ government that pertain to personal conduct in Milburn, Township NJ.
 The local police know these ordinances.
 Occasionally a person will be charged with an Ordinance violation or the Attorney will negotiate a plea bargain that the court accepts and entails a municipal ordinance violation.

 Similar Ordinance violations will have lesser penalties than the State Statute; moreover, the violation will be precluded from the State Criminal History.
-The Criminal Defense Attorney may in some cases be able to negotiate a Milburn Township Ordinance violation as opposed to a 2C Criminal Code violation.
+The Criminal Defense Attorney may in some cases be able to negotiate a Millburn Township Ordinance violation with the prosecutor that the Municipal Judge accepts as opposed to a 2C Criminal Code violation.
 The disorderly persons record is not like bad credit.
 The disorderly persons record does not drop off automatically in time.
 The record remains there until the record is expunged.
 Even if the record is expunged, Law Enforcement will always be able to see the record.
 The Milburn Township, NJ.
 Municipal Judge will also be able to see the Ordinance violation.

-The Municipal Prosecutor for Milburn Township, NJ, and the Milburn Township Municipal Court Judge will know all the Ordinance violations.
-The Criminal Defense Lawyer must familiarize himself with the Milburn Township, NJ.
-Municipal Ordinances and Codes.
+The Municipal Prosecutor for Millburn Township, NJ, and the Millburn Township Municipal Court Judge will know all the Ordinance violations.
+The Criminal Defense Lawyer must familiarize himself with the Millburn Township NJ.
+Municipal Code and Ordinance violations.

-CONTACT THE LAW OFFICE OF CHARLES DAWKINS JR LLC IF YOU HAVE BEEN CHARGED WITH ANY STATE CRIMINAL CHARGE OR FEDERAL FELONY, DISORDERLY PERSONS, OR JUVENILE OFFENSE(S) IN MILBURN, NJ.
+CONTACT THE LAW OFFICE OF CHARLES DAWKINS JR LLC IF YOU HAVE BEEN CHARGED WITH ANY STATE CRIMINAL CHARGE OR FEDERAL FELONY, DISORDERLY PERSONS, OR JUVENILE OFFENSE(S) IN MILLBURN, NJ.

 The N.J.
 Federal Court, N.J., State Criminal Court, Municipal Court, and Family Court Decision should not vary depending upon the Federal District, County, or Municipality where the matter is being heard.
 The United States Constitution, the New Jersey State Constitution, U.S. Supreme Court Decisions, U.S. Third Circuit Court of Appeals, New Jersey Supreme Court decisions, precedential Appellate Division Superior Court decisions, and New Jersey Statutory Laws and Rules apply to the entire New Jersey State.